The IB Scores Needed for the Top Universities in the World

 On top of this, it requires you to be involved in activities outside the classroom, such as sport and community service.

-That’s why, if you do well, an IB qualification is the best way to demonstrate your strength as a candidate to US universities.
+If you do well, an IB qualification is the best way to demonstrate your strength as a candidate to US universities.

 There are three reasons for this: